DanielOaks/game2/log.md

 update: 2D Sidescroller Player is now using state charts, whoo.
 What a fun tool!

+update: Initial 3D controller is done.
+Now is time for sleep.
+Goodnight game <3

 ## 2023-09-01
 Platformer movement is feeling nice, and I've got the palette stuff working.
 First off let's make the main menu controller-usable, then I want to explore the intro VN-like sequence.